realworldocaml/book/en/fcm.md

 improve readability, and can happen both through an explicit declaration of a module type or implicitly through an `include` declaration.
-In both cases, this has the unintended side effect of making first class modules built off of the alias incompatible with those built off of the original module type.
+In both cases, this has the unintended side effect of making first-class modules built off of the alias incompatible with those built off of the original module type.
 To deal with this, one should be disciplined in how one refers to signatures when constructing first-class modules.